 The Aalborg Portland Holding Group has a long-standing tradition of social and environmental responsibility in the countries where it operates.
-Work is ongoing on several projects that support society's sustainability goals.
-The Group is committed to contributing significantly to achieving society's climate goals and therefore invests substantial sums in continuing environmental improvements.
+There is ongoing focus on a number of projects that support society's sustainability targets.
+The Group is committed to contributing significantly to realising society's climate goals and therefore invests substantial resources in continued environmental improvements.

-Society's heightened awareness of sustainability is expressed in a growing interest and demand for products manufactured with sustainability in mind.
-The Group's long-standing work in this area gives the company's products a prominent position in customer deliberations.
+Society's heightened sustainability awareness is reflected in growing interest in and demand for products manufactured with sustainability in mind.
+The Group's long-standing focus on this area means that our products have a prominent place in customer deliberations.